mapequation/mapping-hypergraphs/README.md

-# Mapping higher-order flows on hypergraphs
+# Mapping flows on hypergraphs

 ## Requirements